tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/time-series-insights/time-series-insights-reference-QueryAPI.md

 ```

 Events can be sorted and limited to the top.
-All property types are supported to be sorted on.
+Sorting is supported on all property types.
 Sorting relies on comparison operators defined for *boolean expressions*.

 > NOTE: Nested sorting (sort by two or more properties) is currently not supported.